August 5, 2019 • Life for Leaders

 Years ago, I used to think that Jesus’ announcement of the kingdom being near meant something like, “You can go to heaven after you die.”
 Now I realize that I had missed Jesus’ primary meaning when we spoke of the kingdom of God.
 Though his good news did relate to what happens after death, it also had everything to do with this life and this world.
 In Jesus, God was beginning to reign on earth in a new way, in fulfillment of Old Testament prophecy.
 Under God’s sovereign authority, righteousness would triumph over injustice and multifaceted peace would fill the earth.

 Through Christ, you and I can live today under the reign of God, however incompletely.
-When we seek God’s agenda for our lives, when we work for his purposes and glory, when we bow before him in worship and offer our daily work to him as worship, we are experiencing the kingdom of God.
-God is reigning over us and making his kingdom present on earth through us.
+When we seek God’s agenda for our lives, when we work for God’s purposes and glory, when we bow before the Lord in worship and offer our daily work as worship, we are experiencing the kingdom of God.
+God is reigning over us and making the kingdom present on earth through us.

 Something to Think About: